rtwnt/spam-lists/README.rst

 Features
 --------

--  client classes for `Google Safe Browsing Lookup API`_ and hpHosts_ services, provided by spam\_lists.clients module.
+-  client classes for `Google Safe Browsing Lookup API`_ and hpHosts_ services
--  support for custom DNSBL service clients, using DNSBL and BitmaskingDNSBL classes from the spam\_lists.clients module
+-  support for custom DNSBL service clients
--  preconfigured instances of BitmaskingDNSBL and DNSBL for the following services: SURBL_, `Spamhaus ZEN`_, `Spamhaus DBL`_
+-  preconfigured clients for SURBL_, `Spamhaus ZEN`_ and `Spamhaus DBL`_
+-  support for querying and populating custom host whitelists and blacklists
--  combining multiple url testers into a composite tester, using UrlTesterChain and GeneralizedUrlTester from spam\_lists.composites module
+-  combining multiple url testers into a composite tester
--  redirect resolution: all reachable response urls and unavailable addresses stored in HTTP Location headers for given urls can be included in values searched for in a whitelist by using RedirectResolver or GeneralizedUrlTester classes from spam\_lists.composites module
+-  optional querying for redirect url addresses when using a composite url tester
 -  support for Python 2 and 3

 .. _Google Safe Browsing Lookup API: https://developers.google.com/